ASWU713/KinderDorf/README.md

 **Required Must-have Stories**
 ​
 * [x] Users should be able to create an account and log in*
+* [x] Users should be able to see the group's scheduled and open requests
-* [x] User should be able to schedule an event or availability
+* [x] User should be able to see their personal requests
 * [x] Users should be able to see profile
-​
+* [x] Users should be able to chat with other members ​

 **Optional Nice-to-have Stories**